ravisudharsh/ravisudharsh.github.io/_projects/metabolic_network_analysis.md

     </div>
 </div>

-Here{% cite Odunsi2022 %}, we leveraged on experimental data on human clinical trials of chemotherapy in ovarian cancer patients collected by [Prof. Kunle Odunsi](https://www.cancerresearch.org/scientific-advisory-council/kunle-odunsi) lab at [Roswell Park Comprehensive Cancer Center, Buffalo, USA](https://www.roswellpark.org/).
+Here {% cite Odunsi2022 %}, we leveraged on experimental data on human clinical trials of chemotherapy in ovarian cancer patients collected by [Prof. Kunle Odunsi](https://www.cancerresearch.org/scientific-advisory-council/kunle-odunsi) lab at [Roswell Park Comprehensive Cancer Center, Buffalo, USA](https://www.roswellpark.org/).
 Through our integrative metabolic network analysis, we assisted in uncovering the underlying mechanisms associated with failure of indoleamine 2,3-dioxygenase 1 (IDO1) blockade in clinical trials.